67+ Insightful Word of Mouth Marketing Statistics

-A massive 88% of consumers trust recommendations from friends and family over ads, proving that trust drives sales more than any marketing budget ever could.
+• 88% of people worldwide trust recommendations from friends and family more than any other form of marketing.

 1. Word of mouth influences about 20%-50% of our buying decisions.